-Our nominating and corporate governance committee will be responsible for, among other things:
+Our nominating and corporate governance committee is responsible for, among other things:

-- identifying individuals qualified to become members of our board of directors, consistent with criteria approved by our board of directors; - overseeing succession planning for our Chief Executive Officer and other executive officers; - · periodically reviewing our board of directors' leadership structure and recommending any proposed changes to our board of directors; - overseeing an annual evaluation of the effectiveness of our board of directors and its committees; and - · developing and recommending to our board of directors a set of corporate governance guidelines.
+- · identifying individuals qualified to become members of our board of directors, consistent with criteria approved by our board of directors; - overseeing succession planning for our Chief Executive Officer and other executive officers; - · periodically reviewing our board of directors' leadership structure and recommending any proposed changes to our board of directors; - overseeing an annual evaluation of the effectiveness of our board of directors and its committees; and - · developing and recommending to our board of directors a set of corporate governance guidelines.

-All of the nominating and corporate governance members will qualify as independent directors according to the rules and regulations of the SEC and the NYSE with respect to nominating and corporate governance committee membership.
-Holdco's Board will adopt a new written charter for the nominating and corporate governance committee, which will be available on Holdco's website after adoption.
+All of the nominating and corporate governance members qualify as independent directors according to the rules and regulations of the SEC and the NYSE with respect to nominating and corporate governance committee membership.
+Holdco's Board adopted a new written charter for the nominating and corporate governance committee, which is available on Holdco's website.
 The reference to Holdco's website address in this prospectus does not include or incorporate by reference the information on Holdco's website into this prospectus.